Overlapping substitutions and tilings: Construction of overlapping substitutions

-In this section, we construct overlapping substitutions from Delone (multi)sets with inflation symmetry.
-The idea is that, if a Delone (multi)set $X$ has inflation symmetry, then the corresponding Voronoi tiling must also have one and yields an overlapping substitution.
+In this subsection, we construct overlapping substitutions from Delone (multi)sets with inflation symmetry.
+The idea is that, if a Delone (multi)set $X$ has an inflation symmetry, then the corresponding Voronoi tiling must also have one and yields an overlapping substitution.
 A similar idea to construct a self-similar tiling from a point set satisfying a set equation is found in \cite{Feng-Wen:02} in one-dimensional setting.
 Note also that \cite{Solomyak_pseudo-self-similar} gave a construction of substitution from a tiling with inflation symmetry.
 Our construction is weaker in the sense that the substitutions constructed are overlapping, but stronger in the sense that the tiles are polygonal.
-(In \cite{Solomyak_pseudo-self-similar}, tiles are not necessarily connected.)
-The main theorem is Theorem \ref{thm_const_from_Delone} and the reader can omit the technical proofs for the first reading.
+(In \cite{Solomyak_pseudo-self-similar}, tiles are not necessarily connected and can have fractal boundaries.)
+We first construct Delone sets with inflation symmetry, and then overlapping substitutions and tilings.